ChainSafe/chainbridge-core/README.md

 4. [Contributing](#contributing)

-## Installation
-Refer to the [installation](https://github.com/ChainSafe/chainbridge-docs/blob/develop/docs/installation.md) guide for assistance with installing the ChainBridge binary.

-## Usage
-Since ChainBridge-Core is a library it will require writing some code to get it running.

-You can find some examples [here](https://github.com/ChainSafe/chainbridge-core-example).

-The deployment scripts of this version uses the V2.1.3 solidity scripts from https://github.com/ChainSafe/sygma-solidity/tree/v2.1.3

 &nbsp;

-## Local Setup

-This section allows developers with a way to quickly and with minimal effort stand-up a local development environment in order to test out functionality of the ChainBridge.

-### Example
-The example developer setup can be run with the `make example` command which will create a 3 relayer setup with 2 EVM networks with already preconfigured ERC20, ERC721 and Generic handlers and appropriate assets.

-##### ^ this command will execute a shell script that contains instructions for running two EVM chains via [Docker](https://www.docker.com/) (`docker-compose`).
-Note: this entire process will likely take a few minutes to run.

-&nbsp;

-You can also review our [Local Setup Guide](https://github.com/ChainSafe/chainbridge-docs/blob/develop/docs/guides/local-setup-guide.md) for a more detailed example of setting up a local development environment manually.

-&nbsp;

 ## Contributing

-Chainbridge-core is a open project and welcomes contributions of all kinds: code, docs, and more.
+Sygma-core is a open project and welcomes contributions of all kinds: code, docs, and more.
 If you wish to submit more complex changes, please check up with the core devs first on our [Discord Server](https://discord.gg/ykXsJKfhgq) (look for CHAINBRIDGE category) or submit an issue on the repo to ensure those changes are in line with the general philoshophy of the project or get some early feedback.